ktpeace/w0rld/README.md

 - Points will grant special privileges
 - Users can comment on tasks, task completions, and other users' profiles with rich text, including images in some cases
 - When not logged in, home starts with About info; when logged in, shows recent updates for user, such as activity by their friends/foes and comments on their tasks/profile
+- Plan to make it screen reader accessible once basic functionality is done

 ## Technologies